 Your foot comprises of 33 joints, 26 bones, more than 100 muscles, tendons, ligaments which keeps your weight in motion.
 One more interesting fact about human foot is that they have more sweat glands than any other part of your body.

 Being an integral part, your feet carry higher risk of injury than any other body part.
-Many common foot problems like blisters, corns, bunions, hammertoes etc; are caused by mainly the selection of wrong shoes, negligence, wear & tear.
+Many common foot problems like blisters, corns, bunions, hammertoes etc; You might get these foot problems due to the the selection of wrong shoes, negligence, wear & tear.

 Pain in your feet could also be the sign of a systematic problem like Gout that hits your joints first.